Karimugan: Production

 The film project was announced by director Chella Thangaiah, who is well known as the music teacher of popular folk singer Senthil Ganesh.
 This was Senthil Ganesh's second film after Thirudu Pogatha Manasu (2014) and was also the second collaboration between Senthil Ganesh and Chella Thangaiah.
 Senthil was signed to play the lead role in the film as an electrician while being a contestant in the Super Singer 6.
 Newcomer Gayatri Rema made her film acting debut through this film who was originally based from Kerala and was roped into play the female lead opposite Senthil Ganesh in the film after being auditioned.
-The portions of the film were mostly shot and set in Pudukkottai.